theurs/freegooglebard/README.md

 # How to get token?

+Based on https://github.com/dsdanielpark/Bard-API see it for more details.

 * Install Cookie-Editor extension.

 * Go to https://bard.google.com and login, you may need to use a VPN to access Bard in countries where it is not available.